 While the world can expect a surge in attendance at theatres, bars and gyms once quarantine measures are lifted, many consumers will have already formed routines indoors.
-With the convenience brought upon by a range of digital platforms such as TikTok (抖音), Hema Fresh (盒马鲜生) and Ele.me (饿了么), home has become a place where we can work, learn, shop, exercise, socialize and entertain.
+With the convenience brought upon by a range of digital platforms such as TikTok (抖音), Hema Fresh (盒马鲜生) and Ele.me (饿了么), the home has become a place where we can work, learn, shop, exercise, socialize and entertain.

 This means that traditional service providers will either have to outcompete the home experience or adapt to offer the digital equivalent substitutes for their services.
 In May, Apple launched an online shopping experience offering the same services available in its retail stores, including the virtual ‘Today at Apple at Home’ classes recorded by Apple’s Creative Pros.
 Across Asia and in China, many nightclubs have delivered on needs for social connection by launching dance parties on TikTok.
-Bars and clubs will need to ‘up’ their game and reclaim their spot as favorite destinations out of home.
+Bars and clubs will need to ‘up’ their game and reclaim their spot as favorite destinations out of the home.

 3. ‘New’ New Retail: A Reshuffled Game of Online and Offline Retail

 The COVID-19 outbreak has forced consumers to become familiar with engaging online, even those who were previously slow to adopt a digital lifestyle.
-It is no wonder that the pandemic has upended the retail industry and compelled retailers, both large and small, to provide online shopping experiences that offers escapism and instant gratification.
+It is no wonder that the pandemic has upended the retail industry and compelled retailers, both large and small, to provide online shopping experiences that offer escapism and instant gratification.

 Online shopping has become social, personal and entertaining.
-Appetite for live-streaming content on platforms such as RED (小红书) and BiliBili (哔哩哔哩) is growing, which puts more pressure on offline retailers to deliver a truly distinctive customer experiences that online shopping journey cannot fulfill.
+Appetite for live-streaming content on platforms such as RED (小红书) and BiliBili (哔哩哔哩) is growing, which puts more pressure on offline retailers to deliver a truly distinctive customer experience that online shopping journey cannot fulfill.

 4. Health is the New Wealth: A Renewed Focus on Self-care

 With COVID-19 exposing the vulnerabilities of our food systems and prompting increased vigilance over personal hygiene practices, staying healthy will become a top priority for consumers.
 This not only means that products need to guarantee safety, but healthcare will also need to be accessible through digital means.
-The customer experience in healthcare will need to be on demand, accessible at a distance and highly personalized.
+The customer experience in healthcare will need to be on-demand, accessible at a distance and highly personalized.

 Online medical consultations were already becoming ubiquitous in China, but the use of digital platforms is a defining characteristic of COVID-19.
 The Ping A Good Doctor (平安好医生) app saw a 10-fold increase over the coronavirus outbreak to reach 1.11 billion accumulative visits in January.

-The insurance industry will also be transformed with a rapid demand for better health coverage and life protection.
-While international players like AXA, AIA or MetLife will compete with enhanced services to capture the more affluent rising middle class, mutual-aid insurance platforms, such as Xiang Hu Bao (相护宝), are capturing the lower end of market with a peer-to-peer business model (300M members as of April 2020).
+The insurance industry will also be transformed with rapid demand for better health coverage and life protection.
+While international players like AXA, AIA or MetLife will compete with enhanced services to capture the more affluent rising middle class, mutual-aid insurance platforms, such as Xiang Hu Bao (相护宝), are capturing the lower end of the market with a peer-to-peer business model (300M members as of April 2020).

 5. Value Redefined: A Shrewder Consumer and Smarter Purchasing Decisions